 We encourage you to read our detailed guide on How to catch Flathead.
 Flathead is a year-round prospect which can be caught at any time of the day.
 They are an ambush predator that waits in disguise for smaller fish to swim buy for an easy feed.
 This highlights the importance of keeping your baits and soft plastics towards the bottom.
 If fishing from a boat or kayak we would recommend drifting around the sandy flats until you find a good patch of them.
 Also, keep an eye for depth drop-offs which is a great location for an ambush predator to be waiting.

 Images of fish supplied VFA and DEPI.
-Header from flickr.com All images and videos shown on the Seaford Pier Fishing Guide are Fishing Mad originals.
+The header from flickr.com All images and videos shown on the Seaford Pier Fishing Guide are Fishing Mad originals.

 Thank you for visiting the Seaford Pier Fishing Guide.
 If you feel this location guide is missing any key information or needs any corrections made, then please let us know by emailing our team at email@example.com with specific details in the email.
 Thank you